mikeliddle/TunnelTestEnv/Readme.md

 3. Run `./CreateServer.ps1` with the necessary parameters.
    - Example: ./CreateServer.ps1 -VmName mstunnel-test -BundleIds com.microsoft.scmx -GroupName myusergroup
    - You will be prompted first to sign-in with an Azure account to create the VMs, then twice to authenticate to your Intune tenant for setting up the Tunnel configuration and profiles.
-4. Clean up the environment by running `./CreateServer.ps1 -Delete -VmName <name>`
+4. Clean up the environment by running `./CreateServer.ps1 -Delete -VmName <name>`.
+Note that deleting an Azure resource group takes a few minutes, so if you create again after deleting, you may need to wait or change the VmName.

 ## Automate just the services (No profiles or Tunnel)
 To create a test environment ready for running the sprint signoff tests: